Tax Implications of Selling a House Below Market Value

 Tips for Selling Your Home

 - A financial advisor can help evaluate how selling your home fits into your broader financial plan, including retirement goals, debt payoff strategies and investment allocation.
 Finding a financial advisor doesn’t have to be hard.
-SmartAsset’s free tool matches you with vetted financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
+SmartAsset’s free tool matches you with vetted financial advisors who serve your area.
+From there, you can have a free introductory to decide which one feels right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

-- Home sales can trigger capital gains taxes, depending on how long you owned and lived in the property and how much profit you realize.
+- Home sales can trigger capital gains taxes.
+This will depend both on how long you owned and lived in the property and how much profit you realize.
 Knowing how the home sale exclusion works, as well as how selling costs affect your gain, can help you estimate potential tax liability and avoid surprises at closing.

 Photo credit: ©iStock.com/gorodenkoff, ©iStock.com/PeopleImages